dobachinh04/dobachinh04/README.md

 <h1 align="center">Hello!👋, Welcome to my Profile</h1>

 ### About Me:
 My name is Do Ba Chinh.
 A Website Developer from Vietnam.
 My main programming language is PHP and Laravel Framework.
 I'm currently learning React.JS and many other languages.
-In the future, I want to challenge and develop myself further to become a Full-Stack developer.
+In the future, I want to develop and challenge myself further to become a Full-Stack developer.

-- 🔭 I’m currently working on [FlashNews](https://github.com/dobachinh04/FlashNews)
+- 🔭 I’m currently working on [NewsX](https://github.com/dobachinh04/NewsX)

 - 🌱 I’m currently learning **React.JS**